Campaign of the Month: June 2014

 A small holo-theater can be found near a recreation room/gymnasium.
 There is also a small library present, though its books and computers have been stripped.
 The galley is still well-stocked with refrigerators and storage cupboards and ovens, and its attached mess/ dining hall can seat up to thirty at a single sitting.
 A cold storage facility is also located nearby, as are ample food storage facilities.
 A laundry facility is also present.

 A simple medical facility is present, though stripped of key equipment and gear.
 Access to fresh water is assured through a two-thousand liter storage tank with a substantial desalinization plant built to provide cooling for the facility reactor and production equipment.
 The main administration facility is small, intended to house only a single chief administrator, two support personnel, and a pair of advisers for technical services in the line production, who are typically trained Mech pilots.
+These administrative and medical staff have since been assigned (as of early-3028), and are busy preparing the site to begin operations in Late-February, 3028.

 Deep Ice Gardens Dome